Full Moon Party

-The Full Moon Party (Thai: ฟูลมูนปาร์ตี้) is an all-night beach party that originated in Hat Rin on the island of Ko Pha-ngan, Thailand in 1985.
+The Full Moon Party (Thai: ฟูลมูนปาร์ตี้) is an all-night beach party that originated in Haad Rin on the island of Ko Pha-ngan, Thailand in 1985.
 The party takes place on the night of, before, or after every full moon.

 History

 The first Full Moon Party is said to have been improvised at a Paradise Bungalows on the beach in 1983 as a token of thanks to about 20–30 travelers, though the accuracy of this is disputed, as is the date of the original event.
-The parties gained fame through word of mouth, and the event now draws a crowd of about 5,000–30,000 every full moon evening.
-The party carries on until the sun rises the next day.
-The bars on Sunrise Beach of Hat Rin stay open and play music such as psychedelic trance, R&B, drum and bass, house, dance, and reggae.
-The modern event has become a part of the itinerary of many travelers to Southeast Asia.
+The parties gained fame through word of mouth, and the event now draws a crowd of about 5,000–30,000 every full moon.
+The party finishes at sunrise the next day.
+The bars on Sunrise Beach of Haad Rin play music such as psychedelic trance, R&B, drum and bass, house, dance, and reggae.
+The event has become a part of the itinerary of many travelers to Southeast Asia.

-The success of the Full Moon Party prompted the creation of "Half Moon", "Black (New) Moon", Oxa Beach, and other parties.
-The ruling military government in late 2014 banned all but the Full Moon Party, but the edict may not have been observed by local authorities given that, as of 5 April 2015, all parties except the Full Moon Party were again banned on Ko Pha-ngan.
-This was done to stop the noise pollution which has become a constant source of irritation for the islanders.
-The ban was ordered by Pha-ngan district chief officer Krirkkrai Songthani after a meeting with local leaders on 3 April to discuss complaints from many residents about the various parties which are held up to 25 times a month at one coconut plantation or another on the island.
-However, these bans are only ever short-lived, and lapse once they have served their unstated purpose, allowing the re-proliferation of parties.
-Given the junta's stated goal of attracting higher-class (wealthier) tourists, it is unclear how much longer the Full Moon Party will be permitted to continue.
-Already, the Tourist Authority of Thailand (TAT) webpage for Ko Pha-ngan barely makes mention of the Full Moon Party.
-A police colonel summed up the attitude of the new government when he said, "The sort of tourist that comes here to drink too much and take drugs are not the type that Thailand wants."
+The ruling military government in late 2014 banned all but the Full Moon Party.
+A police colonel summed up the attitude of the government when he said, "The sort of tourist that comes here to drink too much and take drugs are not the type that Thailand wants."
+The ban may not have been observed by local authorities, as on 5 April 2015, all parties except the Full Moon Party were again banned on Ko Pha-ngan.
+This was ordered by the district chief officer, Krirkkrai Songthani, after a meeting with local leaders on 3 April to discuss complaints from residents about noise pollution from the various large parties taking place up to 25 times each month.
+However, these bans are short-lived and lapse once they have served their purpose.

+With the stated political goal of attracting higher-class tourists, it is unclear how much longer the Full Moon Party will be permitted to continue.
+Already, the Tourist Authority of Thailand (TAT) webpage for Ko Pha-ngan makes minimal mention of the Full Moon Party.

 In 2020, the event was cancelled due to the COVID-19 pandemic.
 Parties resumed on 16 April 2022 with the easing of restrictions by the government.